Dheeraj017929977/Assignment-3-mini-net-/README.md

 1. **Run with sudo**: Both scripts require sudo privileges to create network namespaces and configure network interfaces.

-2. **Separate runs**: Experiments 1 and 2 are independent and do not share configurations.
+2. **Separate runs**: Experiments 1 and 2 do not share configurations.
+Each experiment is independent.

 3. **Result files**: The result files (`result1.txt` and `result2.txt`) are automatically generated when you run the scripts.
 You don't need to manually create them.